U.S. Route 70 in North Carolina: Coastal Plain and Down East

 Bypassing south of Dover, in Jones County, US 70 travels through the Great Dover Swamp, most of which has been drained and converted to farmland.
 After 11.9 mi it enters Craven County, south of Cove City.
 At Clarks Road (exit 409) is the Craven County Rest Area.
 At exit 410A US 17 joins in concurrency as the freeway enters New Bern.
 The freeway, designated the Richard Spaight Memorial Highway, passes southeast of the downtown area and enters James City after crossing the Trent River via the Freedom Memorial Bridges.
 Traveling southeast along the U.S. Marine Corp Highway, US 70 passes by the Coastal Carolina Regional Airport, and then enters the Croatan National Forest before reaching the Marine Corps Air Station Cherry Point, in Havelock.
-Going south, it crosses into Carteret County and then passes west of Newport as it leaves the Croatan National Forest and into Morehead City.
-After connecting with the eastern terminus of NC 24, which goes to Swansboro, US 70, along Arendell Street, is split in the middle by the NCRR railroad.
+Going south, it crosses into Carteret County and then passes west of Newport's downtown as it leaves the Croatan National Forest and into Morehead City.
+After connecting with the eastern terminus of NC 24, which goes to Swansboro, US 70, here known as Arendell Street, is split in the middle by the NCRR railroad.
 Adjacent to the Carteret Community College is the Carteret County Visitor Center; the Atlantic Beach Bridge connects Morehead City with Bogue Banks, including Fort Macon State Park.
 Through the downtown area, it reaches the end of the peninsula and the Port of Morehead City.
-Crossing over the Newport River/Intracoastal Waterway, it travels along Radio Island and then crosses Beaufort Channel (Gallants Creek) via Grayden Paul Bridge into downtown Beaufort.
-Traveling along Cedar and Live Oak Streets, US 70 goes north out of Beaufort and then east, crossing over the North River and Ward Creek to Otway.
+Crossing over the Newport River/Intracoastal Waterway, it travels along Radio Island and then crosses Beaufort Channel (Gallants Creek) via Grayden Paul Bridge west of downtown Beaufort, US 70 then goes north out of Beaufort and then east, crossing over the North River and Ward Creek to Otway.
 Going southeast to Smyrna, it then turns northeasterly along the Core Sound.
 After crossing the Salter's Creek via Dan Taylor Memorial Bridge it connects with NC 12 continuing to Cedar Island and the Outer Banks.
 Through the Sea Level community and into Atlantic, where US 70 ends at School Drive, at 2500 ft, the road ends at Little Port Brook.